cyberhiker/compliance-docs/IA-Policy.md

 ### 4.3 Identifier Management
 * [Company Name] manages information system identifiers for users and devices by:
   * Receiving authorization from a designated organizational official to assign a user or device identifier.
   * Selecting an identifier that uniquely identifies an individual or device.
   * Assigning the user identifier to the intended party or the device identifier to the intended device.
   * Preventing reuse of user or device identifiers.
   * Disabling the user identifier after ninety (90) days of inactivity for general user accounts and thirty (30) days for administrator level accounts.

 ### 4.4 Authenticator Management
 * [Company Name] manages information system authenticators (e.g., tokens, PKI certificates, biometrics, passwords, and key cards) by:
   * Verifying, as part of the initial authenticator distribution, the identity of the individual, group, role, or device receiving the authenticator
   * Establishing initial authenticator content for authenticators defined by the [Company Name]
   * Minimum length 20 characters
   * At least  1 upper case character
   * At least  1 lower case character
   * At least  1 digit
   * At least  1 special character
-* Ensuring that authenticators have sufficient strength of mechanism for their intended use
+* Ensuring that authenticators have sufficient strength of mechanism for their intended use.
-* Establishing and implementing administrative procedures for initial authenticator distribution, for lost/compromised or damaged authenticators, and for revoking authenticators
+* Establishing and implementing administrative procedures for initial authenticator distribution, for lost/compromised or damaged authenticators, and for revoking authenticators.
-* Changing default content of authenticators prior to information system installation
+* Changing default content of authenticators prior to information system installation.
-* Establishing minimum and maximum lifetime restrictions and reuse conditions for authenticators
+* Establishing minimum and maximum lifetime restrictions and reuse conditions for authenticators.
-* Changing/refreshing authenticators every sixty (60) days for user accounts every ninety (90) days for administrative accounts
+* Changing/refreshing authenticators every sixty (60) days for user accounts every ninety (90) days for administrative accounts.
-* Protecting authenticator content from unauthorized disclosure and modification
+* Protecting authenticator content from unauthorized disclosure and modification.
-* Requiring individuals to take, and having devices implement, specific security safeguards to protect authenticators
+* Requiring individuals to take, and having devices implement, specific security safeguards to protect authenticators.
-* Changing authenticators for group/role accounts when membership to those accounts changes
+* Changing authenticators for group/role accounts when membership to those accounts changes.

 ### 4.5 Authenticator Feedback
 * [System Name] ensures to provide feedback to a user during an attempted authentication and that feedback does not compromise the authentication mechanism.

 ### 4.6 Cryptographic Module Authentication
-* [Company Name] ensures information systems implements mechanisms for authentication to a cryptographic module that meet the requirements of applicable federal laws, Executive Orders, directives, policies, regulations, standards, and guidance for such authentication
+* [Company Name] ensures information systems implements mechanisms for authentication to a cryptographic module that meet the requirements of applicable federal laws, Executive Orders, directives, policies, regulations, standards, and guidance for such authentication.

 ### 4.7 Identifier Lockout
-* [Company Name] enforces a limit of five (5) consecutive invalid login attempts by a user during a sixty minute (60) time period
+* [Company Name] enforces a limit of five (5) consecutive invalid login attempts by a user during a sixty minute (60) time period.
-* [System Name] automatically locks the account/node until released by an administrator; delays next login prompt according to five (5) minutes when the maximum number of unsuccessful attempts is exceeded
+* [System Name] automatically locks the account/node until released by an administrator; delays next login prompt according to five (5) minutes when the maximum number of unsuccessful attempts is exceeded.

 ### 4.8 Identification and Authentication (Non-Organizational Users)
 * [System Name] uniquely identifies and authenticates non-organizational users (or processes acting on behalf of non-organizational users).